 It was afternoon in Florida when SpaceX launched its Falcon Heavy rocket from Cape Canaveral on its first commercial mission.
 The most powerful rocket in activity launched the Arabsat-6A satellite, which after about 34 minutes separated from the rocket’s last stage entering a transit orbit from where it started the maneuvers that will take it towards a geostationary orbit within a bit more than two weeks.

 Blogs about SpaceX activities

-A little while ago the SpaceX Dragon spacecraft ended its CRS-9 (Cargo Resupply Service 9) mission for NASA splashing down smoothly in the Pacific Ocean a little more than 420 kilometers (about 326 miles) off the coast of California.
-The Dragon left the International Space Station a few hours before.
+A little while ago the SpaceX Crew Dragon spacecraft ended its SpX-DM1 (SpaceX Demonstration Mission 1) or SpaceX Demo-1 mission for NASA splashing down smoothly in the Atlantic Ocean off the coast of Florida.
+The Crew Dragon departed the International Space Station a few hours earlier.

 A little while ago, SpaceX’s Crew Dragon spacecraft docked with the International Space Station’s Harmony module by completing the first leg of its SpX-DM1 (SpaceX Demonstration Mission 1) or SpaceX Demo-1 mission that started yesterday with its launch.
 The opening of the hatch is scheduled for 13.45 UTC and all the tasks concerning the Crew Dragon will be completed rather quickly, since its departure is scheduled for March 8.